nyeno/Planet-Fact-Site/README.md

 ## Optimizations

 When I improve this project, I will refactor my components to be more reusale.
-I already refactored some elements like the buttons, typography, images, etc to be reusable but I would take it a bit further by nmaking my components truly lean and reusable.
+I already refactored some elements like the buttons, typography, images, etc to be reusable but I would take it a bit further by making my components truly lean and focused.

 ## Lessons Learned:

 Because this is my first full React project, there are a lot of new technologies that I have learned.
-Stled Components, props in React, managiing state and a lot more.
+Styled Components, props in React, managing state and a lot more.
 The most interesting thing I learnt however, will be how to use Context API.
 I plan to dive deeper into the nuances of context API as well as Redux soon.

 ## More Projects:
 Here are a couple more projects I have worked on